Taylor Swift And Ed Sheeran Slammed For Breeding Scottish Fold Cats

 Taylor Swift is known for her Scottish Fold cats.
-The 27-year-old singer often posts videos of her cats, Meredith Grey and Olivia Benson after Ellen Pompeo and Mariska Hargitay’s characters on Grey’s Anatomy.
+The 27-year-old singer often posts videos of her cats, who are named Meredith Grey and Olivia Benson after Ellen Pompeo and Mariska Hargitay’s characters on Grey’s Anatomy.
 But, some will be shocked to find how Taylor acquired her cats and convinced her friend Ed Sheeran to follow suit.

 These cats, known for their floppy ears and large eyes, are prone to arthritis due to a genetic mutation.
 They are at the risk of having painful and traumatic lives.
 Veterinarians have called for an end on breeding Scottish Fold cats, popularized by Taylor Swift and Ed Sheeran, reports PerezHilton.com.